Dr Sean Doherty

 Postdoctoral Research Associate

-Sean specialises in understanding human-animal-environment interactions through the synthesis of biomolecular (proteomic, stable isotope analysis and genetics), zooarchaeological, historical and experimental archaeological research.
-His research focusses on using archaeology to help tackle modern environmental and societal challenges, including wildlife managment and marine plastic pollution.
+Sean specialises in exploring deep-time human-animal-environment interactions through the synthesis of zooarchaeological, biomolecular (isotope analysis, proteomics and genetics), historical and anthropological research.
+His research focusses on using archaeology to help tackle modern environmental and societal challenges, including animal feeding, wildlife managment and marine plastic pollution.

 He holds a PhD in Archaeology from the University of York where his research focussed on 'The proteomic and isotopic analysis of parchment and their application to post-medieval sheep husbandry in Britain'.
-Currently, Sean is a Postdoctoral Research Associate on the AHRC Easter E.g. project.
+Currently, Sean is a Postdoctoral Research Fellow on the Wellcome Trust funded From 'Feed the Birds' to 'Do Not Feed the Animals'